IngridAtMicrosoft/DocsContent/singlesource/v1/media-protection-options.md

 ## Media protection options limits and billing

-A media account may have up to one thousand media protection options.
+A media stream account may have up to one thousand media protection options.
 There is no charge for creating a media protection option.
 Requests to access keys using a media protection option are billed.